obiwanjacobi/vst.net/Source/Code/readme.md

 * Add vstnet cli as build tool and add a publish command to the project.
 Then on a successful build a deployment will automatically be generated. https://natemcmaster.com/blog/2017/11/11/build-tools-in-nuget/
 * CLI does not detect dependencies of dependencies (interop)
-* CLSComplient has no great support in netCore3.1.
-I think I will remove it too. (revisit RegisterServices)

 ## Refactor wishes